dataanon/data-anon/README.md

 ## Notes/tips on usage of tool

 1. In Whitelist approach provide source database connection user with READONLY access.
+1. All messages (incl. errors) are logged in `dataaonn.log` file.
+Using `logging.properties` control log messages.
-2. Use `where` and `limit` to limit the number of rows during anonymization.
+1. Use `where` and `limit` to limit the number of rows during anonymization.
 Very useful for testing purpose.
-3. Extend `DbConfig` and implement `connection` method for special handling while creating database connection.
+1. Extend `DbConfig` and implement `connection` method for special handling while creating database connection.
-4. Write your [own anonymization strategy](#write-your-own-anonymization-strategy) for specific cases.
+1. Write your [own anonymization strategy](#write-your-own-anonymization-strategy) for specific cases.
-5. `null` values are kept `null` after anonymization.
+1. `null` values are kept `null` after anonymization.

 ----------------------